SystemsApproach/tcpcc/tcp_ip.rst

    the other.

 The 6-bit ``Flags`` field is used to relay control information between TCP peers.
-The possible flags include ``SYN``, ``FIN``, ``RESET``, ``PUSH``, ``URG``, and ``ACK``.
-The ``SYN`` and ``FIN`` flags are used when establishing and terminating a TCP connection, respectively.
-Their use is described in a later section.
-The ``ACK`` flag is set any time the ``Acknowledgement`` field is valid, implying that the receiver should pay attention to it.
-The ``URG`` flag signifies that this segment contains urgent data.
-When this flag is set, the ``UrgPtr`` field indicates where the nonurgent data contained in this segment begins.
-The urgent data is contained at the front of the segment body, up to and including a value of ``UrgPtr`` bytes into the segment.
-The ``PUSH`` flag signifies that the sender invoked the push operation, which indicates to the receiving side of TCP that it should notify the receiving process of this fact.
-We discuss these last two features more in a later section.
-Finally, the ``RESET`` flag signifies that the receiver has become confused—for example, because it received a segment it did not expect to receive—and so wants to abort the connection.
+They include the ``SYN`` and ``FIN`` flags, which are used when establishing and terminating a connection, and the ``ACK`` flag, which is set any time the ``Acknowledgement`` field is valid (implying that the receiver should pay attention to it).

-Finally, the ``Checksum`` field is used in exactly the same way as for UDP—it is computed over the TCP header, the TCP data, and the pseudoheader, which is made up of the source address, destination address, and length fields from the IP header.
-The checksum is required for TCP in both IPv4 and IPv6.
-Also, since the TCP header is of variable length (options can be attached after the mandatory fields), a ``HdrLen`` field is included that gives the length of the header in 32-bit words.
-This field is also known as the ``Offset`` field, since it measures the offset from the start of the packet to the start of the data.
+Finally, the TCP header is of variable length (options can be attached after the mandatory fields), and so the ``HdrLen`` field is included to give the length of the header in 32-bit words.
+This field is relevant when TCP extensions are appended to the end of the header, as we'll see in later Chapters.

-We skip details of connection setup, and jump straight into the sliding window details needed to understand congestion control.

 Reliable and Ordered Delivery
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~